On Time, First Time, Every Time

 Receiving a good full-time education will give your child the best possible start in life.
-Attending school regularly and punctually is essential if children are to make the most of the opportunities available to them.
+Attending school regularly and punctually is essential if students are to make the most of the opportunities available to them.

 Government research suggests that 17 missed school days a year = 1 GCSE grade DROP in achievement.